When Green Brick Labs (GBL) built its latest product, they knew they were on to something.

 That’s when GBL realized they had a potential product they could sell on its own.

-What they didn’t have was the capacity.
+What they didn’t have was the capacity to build something that would allow them to do product concept testing.
 Though their in-house design and development team quickly put together an API — essentially, the engine of an application — they also needed a dashboard.
-But their in-house team was busy working on other projects and Naini didn’t want to hire extra developers without making sure their product was viable first.
+But their in-house team was busy working on other projects and Naini didn’t want to hire extra developers without ensuring the viability of their product first.

 GBL was in a tight spot.
-They wanted to quickly learn whether customers would be interested in their product while also building fast.
+They wanted to quickly learn whether their target customers would be interested in their product idea while also building fast.
 Key meetings with customers loomed and Naini knew they would need to show what the new product looked like and what it could do.

 So they hired Zeitspace.